LukasSzerszen/Advent-of-Code-2019/README.md

 # Advent-of-Code-2019
-My Solutions to the advent of code 2019
+My solutions to the advent of code 2019